iHagoss/plugin.video.skipintro/README.md

    There are two ways to access the time input feature:

-   1. Through Skip Intro Prompt:
+   1. Through Skip Intro Button:

-      - When the skip prompt appears, select "Set Times"
+      - When the skip button appears, press menu/info
       - Choose chapters or enter manual times
       - Times are saved for future playback